mikegcox/vintagemoto/pages/02.notes/third-annual-bc-adventure/item.md

 The initial idea was to go down for a long weekend, perhaps just 5-days.
 But Bernie was driving to BC by himself and I thought to myself, "when am I ever going to get another chance to drive across the country with my brother?"
 So the long weekend turned into 10-day adventure.
 I booked one flight to Thunder Bay where Bernie would pick me up at the airport and I booked a second flight home from Vancouver 10-days later.

-I didn't leave myself with much time to plan, there was not much to plan anyhow.
+I didn't leave myself with much time to plan and there was not much to plan anyhow.
 The whole trip was rather spontaneous.
-I was not planning to go again, instead I was going to get my dirt-bike fixx at home this year by riding my newly-restored 1984 RM-250.
+I was going to get my dirt-bike fixx at home this year by riding my newly-restored 1984 RM-250.

 ![](https://youtu.be/P9OFFpKUzVo)

 On April 16th at 2:30 I was greeted at the Thunder Bay airport with the smiling face of my big brother.
 "Grab your bag and let's go" he said.
 "I have a present for you".
 We jumped in his old Yukon Denali with it's large covered bike trailer in tow and drove across the road to Excalibur Motorcycle Works.
-We walked in the door and we are greeted with: "He's just finishing up, he will bring it around front for you".
+We walked in the door and we were greeted with: "He's just finishing up, he will bring it around front for you".

 Moments later the "present" was revealed.
 It was a brand new 2016 KTM 300 XC.

 ![Brand new KTM 300 XC](excalibur.jpg?cropResize=800,800){.img-responsive}
 ### Located across from the airport in Thunder Bay is big-boy-toy store Excalibur where a brand new KTM 300 XC awaited our arrival.

 The plan prior to this moment was to drive to Kimberly BC to meet up with Bernie's friend Jordan Hatch where we would take turns riding with Jordan on Bernie's bike.
 Even with Bernie and I tag-teaming on a single bike, there was little chance of tiring Jordan Hatch so the plan was sound.
-We would have an abundance of machinery upon arriving in Merritt anyhow so sharing a bike was only going to be a minor inconvenience.
+We would have an abundance of machinery upon arriving in Merritt anyhow so sharing a bike then was only going to be a minor inconvenience.

 But a minor inconvenience just won't do in the eyes of Bernie Cox.
 He swung a deal with Excalibur.
 He traded in his 2014 KTM for a 2016 KTM but deferred the trade for two weeks.
 We got to keep the 2014 and the 2016 was to be mine to break-in.
 Life just does not get any better than than that!